Gluten-Free Vanilla Cupcakes

 Are you looking for bakery-style cupcakes?
 Look no further!
-These cupcakes are easy to make, gluten-free, and well, who doesn’t love a good cupcake, right?
+These gluten-free vanilla cupcakes are easy to make, a huge crowd pleaser and well, who doesn’t love a good cupcake, right?
 These are perfect for any occasion and you can add your favorite frosting recipe on top or use the one below.

-I first made this recipe for my sister-in-law’s bridal shower.
+I first made these gluten-free vanilla cupcakes for my sister-in-law’s bridal shower.
 I decided to make these gluten-free because my other sister-in-law is gluten-free and this way she was able to indulge as well.

 As some of you may know, growing up in my house our desserts were always chocolate.
 If I ever made a different flavor dessert, my dad would critique it and ask why it’s not chocolate.
 I wonder if that might be why I prefer vanilla over chocolate.
 Of course, I love chocolate, I’m no barbarian, but there’s just something about vanilla that tastes less rich and heavy for me.

 I decided to keep this recipe very simple so those who think they can’t bake at all will be able to make this and love it.
 In the past, I have seen a lot of vanilla cake recipes call for buttermilk or sour cream to keep cakes moist, but I never keep sour cream in my house, and I’m not the biggest fan of buttermilk, so I thought I would come up with a recipe that doesn’t call for either and is equally as moist and delicious.

 Super simple!
 Substitute the milk water or even a dairy-free milk such as almond or soy.
 Instead of butter, you can use margarine or a neutral flavored oil like vegetable oil.
 If using vegetable oil, use 3/4 cup as opposed to a full cup.